Expert Allergy Advice & Articles from London Allergy Consultants

 Children with eczema are more likely to experience complications from chickenpox, especially scarring and local infection from scratching, so please be sure to get vaccinated.

-Gastro Oesophageal Reflux in Babies
+Gastro Oesophageal Reflux and ‘silent reflux’ in Babies

 Gastro-oesophageal reflux (GOR) is common in babies and usually resolves by 12 months.
 This blog explains UK and European guideline advice, highlighting reassurance, feeding adjustments, and limited dietary trials.
 It also cautions against overuse of antacids and elimination diets, reserving medication only for severe or persistent reflux disease.